valkey-io/valkey-doc/docs/reference/cluster-spec.md

 Also, because multi-key commands are only limited to *near* keys, data is never moved between nodes except when resharding.

-Normal operations are handled exactly as in the case of a single Redis instance.
-This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design scales linearly.
-At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single standalone Redis node case.
+Normal operations are handled exactly as in the case of a single Valkey instance.
+This means that in a Valkey Cluster with N master nodes you can expect the same performance as a single Valkey instance multiplied by N as the design scales linearly.
+At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single standalone Valkey node case.

-Very high performance and scalability while preserving weak but reasonable forms of data safety and availability is the main goal of Redis Cluster.
+Very high performance and scalability while preserving weak but reasonable forms of data safety and availability is the main goal of Valkey Cluster.

 ### Why merge operations are avoided

-The Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable.
-Values in Redis are often very large; it is common to see lists or sorted sets with millions of elements.
+The Valkey Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Valkey data model this is not always desirable.
+Values in Valkey are often very large; it is common to see lists or sorted sets with millions of elements.
 Also data types are semantically complex.
 Transferring and merging these kind of values can be a major bottleneck and/or may require the non-trivial involvement of application-side logic, additional memory to store meta-data, and so forth.

 There are no strict technological limits here.
-CRDTs or synchronously replicated state machines can model complex data types similar to Redis.
-However, the actual run time behavior of such systems would not be similar to Redis Cluster.
+CRDTs or synchronously replicated state machines can model complex data types similar to Valkey.
+However, the actual run time behavior of such systems would not be similar to Valkey Cluster.
-Redis Cluster was designed in order to cover the exact use cases of the non-clustered Redis version.
+Valkey Cluster was designed in order to cover the exact use cases of the non-clustered Valkey version.

-## Overview of Redis Cluster main components
+## Overview of Valkey Cluster main components

 ### Key distribution model